Observation of universal non-Gaussian statistics of the order parameter across a continuous phase transition

-The evolution of higher-order cumulants with the control parameter $u$ is instead more instructive.
-First, we find that cumulants of order $n \geq 3$ vanish in both the ordered ($u \ll u_c$) and disordered ($u \gg u_c$) phases, while they take large values near the phase transition $u\approx \uc$.
-These variations unambiguously reveal the crossover of the order-parameter statistics from Gaussian to non-Gaussian across a continuous phase transition.
-A similar phenomenology has been theoretically proposed as a key signature to identify the phase transition from hadron gas to quark-gluon plasma in quantum chromodynamics(QCD) \cite{stephanov:2011, asakawa:2009, bzdak:2020}.
-Second, we observe fast oscillations of the high-order cumulants as a function of $u$ near the phase transition.
-We discuss below the origin of this unexpected observation.
+The evolution of higher-order cumulants with $u$ is instead more instructive.
+First, cumulants of order $n \geq 3$ vanish deep in the ordered ($u \ll \uc$) and disordered ($u \gg \uc$) phases, while they take large values near the phase transition $u\approx \uc$.
+These variations reveal the crossover of the order-parameter statistics from Gaussian to non-Gaussian across a continuous phase transition~\cite{Note1}.
+A similar phenomenology has been proposed to identify the phase transition from a hadron gas to a quark-gluon plasma in quantum chromodynamics (QCD) \cite{stephanov:2011, asakawa:2009, bzdak:2020}.
+Second, we observe abrupt sign changes of the high-order cumulants near the phase transition.
+We discuss this unexpected observation below.
+Before proceeding, we note that the harmonic confinement present in our experiment leads to the coexistence of locally superfluid (or critical) and normal regions.
+Yet the observed non-Gaussian fluctuations do not stem from the phase coexistence making the distribution \emph{e.g.}, bimodal (bimodality is not observed).
+This is because we probe the statistics of a \emph{global}, rather than \emph{local}, order parameter, which is always dominated by the superfluid or critical regions in the trap whenever they exist.

-In \figref{fig:fig4}a, we compare the measured cumulants with those obtained numerically (insets).
-In the numerical simulation for various models belonging to the 3D XY universality class, we find similar oscillations of the cumulants (SI).
-Furthermore, a finite-size scaling analysis performed on these models, which are cast on homogeneous lattices with periodic boundary conditions, demonstrates an excellent collapse of each cumulant onto a universal curve (see \figref{fig:figS1} in the SI).
-This proves that the oscillations of the order-parameter cumulants are a signature of universality across the phase transition.
-Whether such features can survive in a harmonic trap is not straightforward.
-Remarkably, our results suggest that the coexistence in the trap of different phases, which implies that the entire system is not uniformly critical, does not hinder the manifestation of universal behaviour through high-order cumulants.
-A possible interpretation for this observation is the fact that only the non-Gaussian critical region contributes to these high-order cumulants.
-Interestingly, while a qualitative agreement is found between the experiment and the simulations on homogeneous models, we observe quantitative differences for cumulants of order $n\geq4$.
-These deviations can be interpreted as originating from the harmonic trap.
-Theoretically predicting the detailed behaviour of these cumulants in non-homogeneous models remains a challenge that this work motivates to address.
+In \figref{fig:fig4}, we first compare the measured cumulants with those obtained numerically in homogeneous models belonging to the 3D XY universality class and find similar sign changes of the cumulants (insets).
+A finite-size scaling analysis performed on these models --- defined on homogeneous lattices with periodic boundary conditions --- shows an excellent collapse (see \figref{fig:figS1} in the SI).
+This demonstrates that the order-parameter cumulants exhibits universal scaling functions across the phase transition in homogeneous systems.